johnmmcg/iris-js-sdk/README.md

   -----------------------------------------------------------------------------
   Property                Type            Description
   -----------------------------------------------------------------------------
-  message                 String          (MANDATORY) Message to be sent id                      string          (MANDATORY) Unique id for the message
+  roomId                  string          (MANDATORY) Unique id of the room message                 String          (MANDATORY) Message to be sent id                      string          (MANDATORY) Unique id for the message
   ```